tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Do not stick out

-As more clients enable ECHO support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ECHO extensions becomes less suspicious and part of common or predictable client behavior.
-In other words, if all Web browsers start using ECHO, the presence of this value does not signal suspicious behavior to passive eavesdroppers.
+The only explicit signal indicating possible use of ECHO is the ClientHello "encrypted_client_hello" extension.
+Server handshake messages do not contain any signal indicating use or negotiation of ECHO.
+Clients may GREASE the "encrypted_client_hello" extension, as described in {{grease-extensions}}, which helps ensure the ecosystem handles ECHO correctly.
+Moreover, as more clients enable ECHO support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ECHO extensions becomes less suspicious and part of typical client behavior.
+In other words, if all Web browsers start using ECHO, the presence of this value will not signal suspicious behavior to passive eavesdroppers.

-Additionally, this specification allows for clients to send GREASE ECHO extensions (see {{grease-extensions}}), which helps ensure the ecosystem handles the values correctly.

 ### Forward secrecy